 She adds that if you’re not sure if your child is having a hard time with the transition back to school, think about how they normally act when they’re stressed and look for those behaviors.
 For example, if your child gets headaches or stomach aches when they’re anxious, you’ll know that school is stressing them out should they start having them more frequently.

-“We have a tendency to go toward certain behaviors when we’re stressed.
+“We tend to go toward certain behaviors when we’re stressed.
 My suggestion is for parents to think about what their child does when they get stressed in a new situation,” she says.
 “Think about the behaviors that they usually revert to whether it’s hiding in the background of a small group or acting out and trying to be the funny kid.
 Once you recognize what they tend to do under stress, that’s probably what you’re going to see as they enter into a new situation.”

 Helping teens make the adjustment